maticbasle/maticbasle.github.io/README.md

 The website is built with Jekyll and uses the [Scriptor](https://github.com/JustGoodThemes/Scriptor-Jekyll-Theme) theme which is licensed under the [MIT license](https://github.com/JustGoodThemes/Scriptor-Jekyll-Theme/blob/master/LICENSE.md).
 Any modifications done to the theme by me are also licensed under the [MIT license](https://github.com/maticbasle/maticbasle.github.io/blob/master/LICENSE.md).
-Content on the website *(such as blog posts etc.)* are written by me.
+Content on the website *(such as blog posts etc.)* is written by me.
 Images on the website have copyright information attached to them.